 New user experience for the Company Portal app for Android

 The Company Portal app for Android has a more modern look and feel to its user interface.
 The notable updates are:

 - Colors: Company Portal tab headers are colored in IT-defined branding.

 - Apps: In the Apps tab, the Featured Apps and All Apps buttons are updated.

 - Search: In the Apps tab, the Search button is a floating action button.

 - Navigating Apps: All Apps view shows a tabbed view of Featured, All, and Categories for easier navigation.

 - Support: My Devices and Contact IT tabs are updated to improve readability.

-For more details about these changes, see UI updates for Intune end user apps.
+For more information about these changes, see UI updates for Intune end-user apps.

 Signing Script for Windows 10 Company Portal